Oklahoma State Highway 9: East of Interstate 35

 Through Norman, Highway 9 serves as a major artery providing access to the University of Oklahoma campus (in particular, the Lloyd Noble Center).
 Around the area, the route is a four-lane divided expressway (with surface crossings and stoplights).
-However, after a full interchange with 72nd Avenue SE, the road becomes a two lane highway again.
+There is an interchange with US-77, and after 108th Avenue SE, the road becomes a two lane highway again.

 SH-9 continues eastward, passing Lake Thunderbird State Park, before reaching the towns of Tecumseh and Seminole.
 The road intersects the Indian Nation Turnpike near Hanna, and US-69 near Eufaula.
 SH-9 provides access to the south side of Lake Eufaula before reaching Stigler.

 SH-9 overlaps US-59 for 5 mi, after which the road becomes concurrent with US-271.
 Both remain concurrent, until the highway ends at the Arkansas border.
 After passing the Arkansas state line, State Highway 9 becomes I-540, and US-271 continues over the state line concurrent with the Interstate.